slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Dream big.

 If your dreams don’t scare you, they are not big enough.
-A ambitious goa sets the bar so high that even a failure is a success measured by the ordinary.
+A ambitious goal sets the bar so high that even a failure is a success measured by the ordinary.

 > *"If you don’t imagine, nothing ever happens at all."
 -- John Green*